megaphone icon

 Dear [Decision Maker],

-“My name is [your name], and I am a constituent.
+“My name is [your name], and I am your constituent.
 I’m writing to express my deep concern about the proposed cuts to SNAP.
 With rising grocery prices and increasing hunger in our community and across the country, cutting this vital program is unacceptable.
-SNAP helps over 700,000 Virginians and 42 million Americans put food on the table.
-I urge you to oppose any cuts and protect SNAP for those who rely on it.”
+SNAP helps more than 800,000 Virginians, including more than 300,000 children and 118,000 seniors put food on the table.
+Now is the worst time to make any cuts to the SNAP program.
+I urge you to oppose any state cost sharing or cuts to SNAP and to protect it for those who rely on it.”

 Sincerely,